SeisSol/SeisSol/Documentation/kinematic.rst

 Kinematic source example - 1994 Northridge earthquake
 =====================================================

-We use this earthquake to demonstrate how to set up dynamic rupture model with a kinematic rupture source in SeisSol.
+We use a model of the 1994 Northridge earthquake to illustrate how to set up kinematic models in SeisSol.

-The 1994 Northridge earthquake occurred on January 17, at 4:30:55 a.m.
-PST and had its epicenter in Reseda, a neighborhood in the north-central San Fernando Valley region of Los Angeles, California, USA.
-It had a duration of approximately 10–20 seconds.
-The blind thrust earthquake had a magnitude of 6.7 (Mw).
-This is a typical reverse-slip earthquake.
-The fault orients to N122\ :math:`^\circ`\ E and dips at 40\ :math:`^\circ`.
-The simulation can be used to build a similar model with moderate modifications.
+This Mw6.7 earthquake occurred in the San Fernando Valley region of Los Angeles, California, USA on January 17.
+The estimated duration of this typical reverse-slip earthquake ranges between 10 and 20s.
+The ruptured fault strikes N122\ :math:`^\circ`\ E and dips at 40\ :math:`^\circ`.

 Geometry
 ~~~~~~~~

-The fault geometry is made in Gmsh.
-Fault: plane fault 20 km\*25 km
+The structural model is built with Gmsh.
-dipping at 40-degree.
+It features a planar fault of 20 km :math:`\times` 25 km dipping 40 :math:`^\circ`,

-Region: 100 km :math:`\times` 100 km :math:`\times` 60 km
+within a half-space region of 100 km :math:`\times` 100 km :math:`\times` 60 km

 .. figure:: LatexFigures/1994northridge.png
-   :alt: Geometry of 1994 northridge earthquake.
+   :alt: Geometry used for modeling the 1994 Northridge earthquake.
    :width: 12.00000cm

-   Geometry of 1994 Northridge earthquake.
-A planar fault orients at 122
+   Geometry assumed for the 1994 Northridge earthquake scenario.
-   degrees and dip at 40 degrees.
-The dimension of the fault is 20 km along strike and 25 km along down-dip.

 Kinematic rupture Source
 ~~~~~~~~~~~~~~~~~~~~~~~~